One brisk walk in the great outdoors each week could cut an older woman’s risk of early death by 70 per cent, according to new research.

 Before retirement, heading to the daily grind not only takes up the majority of our day, but throw in commuting time, family and social schedules, and it’s clear to see how we struggle to cram in time for exercise.
 For those older adults that have ditched the nine to five, they’re finding they have much more time to fit in hobbies, social lives, family time and still make room for exercise.

-It’s great to hear that so many retirees are choosing to maintain a healthy, active lifestyle, when the temptation can be too easy to fall into a sedentary retirement slump.
-As our Older Adult Fitness Course students will agree, not only does regular exercise reduce the risk of memory decline, muscle loss and heart disease, but it also encourages healthy diet, and provides a social environment for those missing the buzz of a work environment.
+It’s great to hear that so many retirees are choosing to maintain a healthy, active lifestyle when the temptation can be too easy to fall into a sedentary retirement slump.
+As our Older Adult Fitness Course students will agree, not only does regular exercise reduce the risk of memory decline, muscle loss and heart disease, but it also encourages a healthy diet, and provides a social environment for those missing the buzz of a work environment.

 If you’re looking to add a specialist bow to your belt, our Older Adult Fitness Coach course could be the next big move for you.
 With the over 60′s increasingly taking up healthier lifestyles, they’ll be looking for qualified specialists to show them the way for a fitter future.